Last updated on January 20th, 2020

 A couple of notes here.
 First, I don’t generally switch back to the Arquebus after that first shot or two, because you will not only have to Recover, but you will then have to Reload, which takes time.
 However, you can stay firing at range in some scenarios where you cannot reach your target with melee, or where it makes more sense just to keep shooting, like after you’ve obtained Stoic Steel.

 And second, I use the Morning Star earlier on in the game because Great Swords have low Penetration and Estocs deal the same type of damage as the Arquebus (Pierce).
 By taking Morning Star I get more Pen, and also Crush Damage in case an enemy is immune to Pierce Damage, like Skeletons.
 You can however switch to Great Sword later in the game when your Penetration is much better, which is why I said 3 weapons, not 2.
+Be sure to take both Hammering Thoughts and Scion of Flame for increased Penetration.

 Armor-wise you’ll want the lightest you can get away with.
 We need fast Recovery Time in order to Reload and attack faster.
 We don’t get the bonus from dual-wield, because we’re using Two-Handed Weapons, so Medium and Heavy really slow us down.
 Paladins can also buff their Armor with Exalted Endurance, Inspired Defenses, Greater Lay on Hands and Stoic Steel, allowing them to get away with little Armor where other Classes could not.
-You will also get a big boost from the Cipher Ability: Body Attunement.

 In this section we’re going to cover the “must have” Inquisitor Abilities for this Build.
 You are free to pick and choose which you want outside of these because everyone’s style of play is different and there is no perfect way.
 However, these ones will be needed for this Build to work effectively.